Matings, holomorphic correspondences, and a Bers slice: Conformal matings and rational uniformization

 \begin{definition} We define the equivalence relation $\mathcal{L}_P$ on $\mathcal{A}_p$ as: $\theta_1\sim_{\mathrm{P}}\theta_2$ if and only if the external dynamical rays of $P$ at angles $\theta_1, \theta_2$ land at the same point of~$\mathcal{J}(P)$. \end{definition}

 We remark that the above equivalence relation is \emph{unlinked}.
 One can view $\mathcal{L}_P$ as a finite lamination on $\D$ by joining the two points of an equivalence class by a bi-infinite hyperbolic geodesic.
-We define \emph{leaves}, \emph{gaps} and \emph{polygons} of this lamination in the usual way.
+Note that \emph{leaves}, \emph{gaps} of this lamination can be defined in the usual way.
+In what follows, the word `gap' will refer to gaps of infinite hyperbolic area, while gaps of finite hyperbolic area will be called \emph{polygons}.
 By the construction of $F$, the landing point of the external dynamical ray of $P$ at angle $\theta$ is identified with $\mathfrak{h}_\Gamma(-\theta)$.
 Hence, the landing points of the external dynamical rays of $P$ at angles in $\mathcal{A}_p$ are identified with points in $S_{\Gamma}$.
-The following result easily follows from the above discussion.